centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

 # Cluster Overview

 The cluster is hosted on OCI and is based on 32 bare metal BM.GPU.A100-v2.8 nodes and a number of service nodes.
-Each GPU node is configured with 8 NVIDIA A100 GPU cards with 8X80 GB memory, 27.2 TB local NVMe SSD Storage and Two 64 core AMD EPYC Milan, for a total of 256 GPUs, 4,096 CPU cores and 870 TB of file system storage.
+Each GPU node is configured with 8 NVIDIA A100 GPU cards with 8X80 GB memory, 27.2 TB local NVMe SSD Storage and two 64 core AMD EPYC Milan, for a total of 256 GPUs, 4,096 CPU cores and 870 TB of file system storage.

 The nodes are connected by a remote direct memory access (RDMA) network for data communication.
 Each node has eight 2 x 100 Gbps network interface cards (NICs), providing a total of 1,600 Gbit/sec inter-node network bandwidth with latency as low as single-digit microseconds.